Frequently Asked Questions

 Grades from other institutions do not transfer.
 The grade point average for transfer students is computed only on the course work taken at Goodwin.
 All transfer courses will have a TR instead of a grade on the transcript.

-Goodwin College offers a few credit by exam opportunities internally and also accepts credit from CLEP, AP, Dantes DSST, and Excelsior exams.
+Goodwin University offers a few credit by exam opportunities internally and also accepts credit from CLEP, AP, Dantes DSST, and Excelsior exams.
 Go to the Credit by Exam page for more information.

 The transfer evaluation is a list of all courses and what their equivalent is at Goodwin.
 Only those courses that apply to your program will actually appear on your transcript.
 If you change majors at any time then whatever additional transfer courses that you need that have been accepted will be added to your transcript.